IQSS/dataverse/doc/sphinx-guides/source/api/intro.rst

 |Start| Good starting points are the three sections above to get a sense of third-party software that already integrates with the Dataverse software, followed by the :doc:`getting-started` section.

-Developers of Dataverse software API Client Libraries
+Developers of Dataverse Software API Client Libraries
 +++++++++++++++++++++++++++++++++++++++++++++++++++++

 A client library helps developers using a specific programming language such as Python, Javascript, R, or Java interact with Dataverse software APIs in a manner that is idiomatic for their language.
 For example, a Python programmer may want to